iamsrp/dexter/README.md

 Dexter has been developed using a 4Gb Raspberry Pi 4 and a x86_64 Ubuntu machine.
 It's also been tested on various other hardware.

 If you're running Dexter on a Raspberry Pi or the StarFive VisionFive2 then make sure that ALSA is working by testing `aplay` and `arecord`, tweaking volume and recording levels with `alsamixer`.
 If it is not then you may well get strange errors from `pyaudio`.
-You might also want a `/home/pi/.asoundrc` file, see the `dot.asoundrc` example in the top-level directory.
+You might also want a `/home/pi/.asoundrc` file, see the `dot.asoundrc.*` examples in the top-level directory.

 You can see the different hardware devices in `alsamixer`, via `F6`.
 You might also need to set the Audio Output in the System settings in `raspi-config` to your preference.
 On the StarFive board the built-in audio-out doesn't currently seem work (for me) and using a USB audio adapter seems wonky too.